alanszlosek/voxeling/README.markdown

 * voxel-highlight replacement, but more work is needed
 * Simple run-length encoder/decoder (voxel-crunch did bitwise ops, and was buggy across node versions)

-See it in action ...
+See it in action in the demo (Google Chrome only): http://voxeling.greaterscope.com

+Or follow the installation instructions below to run it locally.

 Installation